 Oil exports via the Druzhba pipeline fell threefold in February

-Deliveries of Russian oil via the Druzhba pipeline to European countries in February 2023 decreased three times by February 2022 and amounted to about 939,300 tons.
+Deliveries of Russian oil via the Druzhba pipeline to European countries in February 2023 decreased three times by February 2022 and amounted to regarding 939,300 tons.
 This was reported by two Vedomosti sources familiar with the statistics of the Russian Ministry of Energy.
 According to them, the reduction in supplies was due to a drop in exports to Germany, Poland and Slovakia.

 The Druzhba oil pipeline starts in the Samara region, then passes through Bryansk and is divided into two branches on the territory of Belarus.
 The northern branch runs through Poland to Germany, while the southern branch runs through Ukraine to Hungary, Slovakia and the Czech Republic.
-In 2022, oil exports via the pipeline increased by 7% to 38.4 million tons (Vedomosti wrote about this on January 15).
+In 2022, oil exports via the pipeline increased by 7% to 38.4 million tons (Vedomosti wrote regarding this on January 15).

 Vedomosti sources note that in February 2023, Russia increased supplies only to the Czech Republic – by 55.8% to 405,000 tons.
 Oil supplies to Slovakia almost halved compared to February last year to almost 215,000 tons, and exports to Hungary decreased by 16% to 319,600 tons.
 At the same time, deliveries to Germany and Poland, which planned to abandon Russian oil, completely stopped in February of this year.
 In February, Germany received only the first trial batch of Kazakh oil, which is pumped in transit through the Druzhba, in the amount of 19,916 tons.